Igor Vieira, Stage Director for Little Women

 Deborah Rosengaus stars as Jo

 Deborah Rosengaus joins Island City Opera for a second season starring as Jo in Little Women.
-Deborah made her debut in the role of Teresa in La Sonnambula in March 2018.
+Deborah made her Island City Opera debut in our March 2018 production of La Sonnambula, singing the role of Teresa.

-Deborah is a versatile Mezzo Soprano having studied Opera, Theater, Music and Dance she is known for her exciting, high energy performances and for creating memorable and endearing characters.
+Deborah is a versatile Mezzo Soprano having studied opera, theater, music and dance, she is known for her exciting and high energy performances, and for creating memorable and endearing characters.
 With a uniquely flexible voice, as comfortable in Verdi as it is in Rossini, she has delighted audiences around the world with her rich timbre and sparkling coloratura.

 Katja Heuzeroth stars as Meg

-Katja Heuzeroth, mezzo soprano, returns to Island City Opera, in January 2019, as sister Meg in Mark Adamo’s Little Women.
-Katja made her Island City Opera debut in January 2018 singing the role of Kashcheyevna, the scheming daughter of Kashchey in the North American premiere of Nikolai Rimsky-Korsakov’s Kashchey the Immortal.
+Katja Heuzeroth, mezzo soprano, returns to Island City Opera in January 2019, starring as Meg in Little Women.
+Katja made her Island City Opera debut in January 2018 singing the role of Kashcheyevna in our North American premiere of Nikolai Rimsky-Korsakov’s Kashchey the Immortal.

-Born in Wiesbaden, Germany, KATJA HEUZEROTH made her professional debut at the Bayreuther Festival House performing in Richard Wagner’s Parsifal, Die Meistersinger von Nürnberg and Der fliegende Holländer under the musical direction of Maestro Giuseppe Sinopoli, Maestro Daniel Barenboim and Maestro Peter Schneider.
+Born in Wiesbaden, Germany, Katja made her professional debut at the Bayreuther Festival House performing in Richard Wagner’s Parsifal, Die Meistersinger von Nürnberg and Der fliegende Holländer under the musical direction of Maestro Giuseppe Sinopoli, Maestro Daniel Barenboim and Maestro Peter Schneider.

 Aimee Puentes stars as Beth